 Our product prices are listed in Canadian dollars.

 Buying from outside Canada?
 No problem!
-If you are accustomed to dealing in USA dollars (USD), simply take the Canadian dollar (CAD) amount and subtract about 25% for your USD total (this information is current in Spring of 2020).
+If you are accustomed to dealing in USA dollars (USD), simply take the Canadian dollar (CAD) amount and subtract about 20% for your USD total (this information is current in Fall/Winter of 2020/2021).

 If you are purchasing from outside Canada, in any currency, your credit card performs the conversion to your local currency, as you will see on your credit card statement.